Rome

 Confidential boutique hotel on the Monti hill, between art galleries and neighbourhood trattorias.

-Casa Monti Roma occupies a Baroque palace on Via Panisperna, a stone's throw from Santa Maria Maggiore.
+Casa Monti Roma occupies a Baroque palace on the Via Panisperna, a stone's throw from Santa Maria Maggiore.
 We stay in one of the rare rooms, high-ceilinged volumes, original stuccos, contemporary furniture signed by Italian designers.
 The basement spa offers hammam, sauna, treatment cabins in exposed stone vaults.
-The restaurant serves revisited Roman cuisine, products from the Testaccio market, wine list centred on Latium.
-The Monti district remains one of Rome's liveliest, far from the Colosseum's tourist flow yet 10 minutes on foot.
+The restaurant serves reinterpreted Roman cuisine, produce from the Testaccio market, wine list focused on Latium.
+The Monti district remains one of Rome's most vibrant, far from the Colosseum's tourist flow yet 10 minutes on foot.
 Rates from 822 € per night, consistent with the standing and room rarity.
 We recommend for an intimate stay, far from the centre's impersonal palaces ✨

 What makes this hotel unique